 - Go out less

-- Find affordable ways to do or pay for the things you need
+- Find affordable ways to pay for expenses

 - Focus and be thankful